 It's important to do this before making decisions, as you will be working from a position of certainty when you do finally proceed with any work.

-Just a couple more caveats and we'll get going:
+Just a few more caveats and we'll get going:

 We're looking here at the assessment of existing domestic properties, where the RdSAP methodology is used, ie not domestic new builds (SAP) or commercial properties (SBEM).